What is AMPL API?¶

 As AMPL API uses AMPL for model generation, the AMPL executable is needed and is generally provided.
 The solution is then obtained through external solvers.
 In general, a valid AMPL setup and Java 6 and above are necessary and sufficient conditions for the correct execution of AMPL API.

-The officially supported platforms are all Windows flavours, various Linux 32/64 bits and OSX Lion.
+The officially supported platforms are Windows, Linux and macOS.
 Ports to any other platform supported by AMPL and Java can be easily obtained.

 About this manual¶